-Pain can be very difficult to control and sometimes, even after many months of treatment, the patient may still suffer from pain.
-This can have many deleterious effects on one’s life.
-It may affect one’s job, home and relationships with others.
-Back pain support from friends, family and co-workers is very important in this person’s time of need.
+Pain can be very difficult to control and sometimes, even after months of treatment, the patient may still suffer from pain.
+This can have many deleterious effects on one’s life including job, home, and relationships with others.
+Sometimes this level of back pain support is not enough, and the patient may need help from a trained psychological professional.

 - Learn as much as you can about the physical conditions causing your spine pain and limiting your activities.

-- Make sure you that you have explored other options and that you feel confident that surgery is the best option for your condition
+- Make sure that you have explored other options and that you feel confident that surgery is the best option for your condition

-- Discuss your understanding your physical condition and your surgery with the surgeon, so that you are working together.
+- Discuss your understanding of your physical condition and your surgery with the surgeon, so that you are working together.
 Come prepared to ask the surgeon any questions you may have.

 - Learn about actions you can take to prepare for the surgery such as proper nutrition and exercise.

 - Examine your emotions and discuss any negative feelings such as depression, anxiety, stress or anger with a qualified mental health professional.
 Negative emotions can lead to poor surgery results